mrmeizongo/Xpilot/README.md

 ## NOTICE

 Throttle is always under manual control.
 Signal wire for throttle goes directly to ESC for motor control.

-Rate mode is the most popular among inexperienced flyers and is also the default mode of operation if mode switch has not been configured.
-Passthrough is for advanced flyers.
-Rudder mixing for coordinated turns is enabled automatically in rate and stabilize mode and off by default in passthrough mode.
-You can override this and/or set roll % to be mixed with rudder in [config.h](lib/Xpilot/src/config.h).

 The MPU6050 does not really need to be calibrated as long as it passes the self test function.
 To enable self test, uncomment SELF_TEST_ACCEL_GYRO in [config.h](lib/Xpilot/src/config.h).
 Be sure to comment it when done.
 Uncomment IMU_DEBUG in [config.h](lib/Xpilot/src/config.h) and place the plane on a level surface to view the reported(roll, pitch, and yaw) sensor values.
 Adjust IMU_XXX_TRIM(pitch and roll) values to bring reported values to as close to zero as possible.
 Aim for a +/- .5 value when plane is placed on a level surface and not being moved.